Casp-ian/TaggedFiles/README.md

 ## Todo

-- get basic functionality back to the level of the old version

-- add option te remove connections
+- add option te remove files
-- add option to list tags
-- make it faster (maybe rewrite in other language)
-- order options based on last used
+- order files based on last used
-- make configurable
+- add special tags (like: link, dir, hidden and image)
-- check for files being deleted
+- add subcommand to check for manually added and removed files in directory

 ## idea & inspiration
 Original inspiration for this project was a post about [tag based file systems](https://garrit.xyz/posts/2024-04-02-fuck-trees-use-tags).